mosip/documentation/docs/registration-client-home-page.md

        * REJECTED
        * RESEND

-      <<screenshot>>
+### Registration Type

-  **Registration Type**: This column displays the type of registration packet(New packet, Lost packet, Update packet, Correction packet)
+This column displays the type of registration packet (New packet, Lost packet, Update packet, Correction packet)

-* **Center Remap Sync**:
+### Center Remap Sync
 * When a machine is re-mapped from one center to another center, all the pending activities in the machine related to the former center needs to be completed.
 * On successful completion of pending tasks, the former center's details will be deleted from the local Derby DB and a full sync will be initiated to pull in the new center details.

-    ##### What are the pending tasks related to a center?
+#### What are the pending tasks related to a center?
     - Packet Approvals/rejections
     - Packet upload
     - Server confirmation on receiving a packet